 - Destination: set the destination to the second artboard.

 - Easing: select the options from the drop-down list.

 A. Gesture type to Drag B. Action to Auto-Animate C. Set the destination artboard D. Select Easing options

-In the desktop app, click Share and choose Publish Prototype or Publish Design Specs.
+In the desktop app, click Share and choose Share for Review (for Prototype) or Share for Development (for design specs).
 For more information on sharing prototypes and design specs, see Share prototypes and design specs.